pcdinh/plume/README.md

 Overview
 ========

-Plume is a library for working with the log aggregator Flume.
+Plume is a Python library for working with the log aggregator Flume.